StepanUhlir/AC-IB-dynamics365smb-docs/business-central/AC-ProductivityPack/ac-parcels.md

 Paperless Trade is used to send an electronic invoice (in the case of a pro-forma Invoice) for a customs procedure encoded in PDF BASE64.

-In the AC Parcels addon, you can use the function to automatically create and attach a PDF invoice to a shipment, provided that the shipment is created from a billed sales invoice.
+In the Parcels addon, you can use the function to automatically create and attach a PDF invoice to a shipment, provided that the shipment is created from a billed sales invoice.
 If you create a shipment from a posted sales shipment, you must insert the PDF manually.

 ### Create a shipment from a posted sales invoice